NPTP/RaylTime/README.md

 ```

 After building, ensure the required DLL files exist inside your build folder with the executable _or it won't run!_
-They can be found in the folders `Required DLLs x64` and `Required DLLs x86` as necessary.
+They can be found in the folders `Required DLLs x64` or `Required DLLs x86`, whichever is necessary for your system.
 Just copy them into your build folder.

 Run `rayltime` and it will start with `defaultlevel.txt` as the default level.
 Other sample levels have also been provided in `levels/`.
 Load any level providing the level file path to `rayltime`, e.g. :